Spray recommended residual insecticides, such as LamdaStar UltraCap 9.7 or Cyper WSP. Apply these insecticides outdoors to window frames, door

 to entry.
 Spray beneath the eaves and around the windows and other areas where flies are likely to seek entry.

-Application of to the surrounding soil with D-Fense SC or Bifen IT may also help minimize Cluster
+Application of to the surrounding soil of the structures with LamdaStar UltraCap 9.7 may also help minimize Cluster

 Fly populations and later entry.